noinnion/newsplus/api/README.md

 Once you have both News+ and your custom extension installed, you should be able to see your extension in the News+ extension list (press the title in actionbar).

+### Sample code
+With the GoogleReaderClone extenion you can see how to implement an extension.
+To use the API you need to import reader-api-r1.jar into the projects.
+Documentation will come soon.

 ### Registering extensions
 An extension is simply a service that the News+ process binds to.
 Subclasses of this base ReaderExtension class should thus be declared as <service> components in the application's AndroidManifest.xml file.